grzechm/DRL-multi-agents/Report.md

 Main weakness of the DDPG algorithm is that it is fragile in a sense of poor initial convergence.
 Also it requiers lots of hyperparameters tunning to actually achieve proper convergence.

 Eploration in the case of DDPG is provided by Actor's weights perturbation.

-The main idea of Proximal Policy Optimization is to use soft constraints around learning policy.
+In this project higher exploration rate has been forced by adding parameter epsilon, which linearly decays to the value of zero over first 300 episodes.

 ###Model architecture

-*Actor: Hidden(state_size, 256)-ReLU, Hidden(256, 128)-ReLU, Output(128, action_size)-TanH
+*Actor: Hidden(state_size, 256)-ReLU, Hidden(256, 256)-ReLU, Output(256, action_size)-TanH
-*Critic: Hidden(state_size, 256)-ReLU, Hidden(256 + action_size, 128)-ReLU, Output(128, 1)-Linear
+*Critic: Hidden(state_size, 256)-ReLU, Hidden(256 + action_size, 256)-ReLU, Output(256, 1)-Linear

 ###Hyperparameters